damianczer/damianczer/EXPERIENCE.md

 18. **[Vue.js]** - I have used the **Vue.js** framework many times.
 I created components from scratch and developed existing ones.
 I used templates and combined **Vue.js** with **Razor Views (.cshtml)**.

 19. **[Saas]** - On a daily basis, I tend to use **Saas** classic **CSS** is not very optimal.
 I build **style function**s and shared blocks.
 I create **global variables** so that you can easily manipulate, for example, application colors or leading styles.

+20. **[Frontend Packages (NPM)]** - I upgraded frontend packages to the latest version.
+Often, the jump was significant and there were **breaking changes**, which led to code refactoring.
+The biggest challenge is **compatibility**, because many packages are dependent on each other.
+That's why sometimes upgrading one package requires upgrading another, or sometimes it's not even possible to use the latest version.
 ---

 ### ⚙️ Backend